merzlab/QUICK-docs/docs/source/basis-sets.rst

   6-311G(d,p)
   6-311G*
   6-311G**
   cc-pVDZ

-  cc-pVTZ
+Note 1: We follow the same basis set names reported in `basis set exchange web page <https://www.basissetexchange.org/>`_.

-Note that we follow the same basis set names reported in `basis set exchange web page <https://www.basissetexchange.org/>`_.
+Note 2: Current version of QUICK ERI engine only support basis functions upto *f*.
+Therefore, energy calculations with *g* functions and above, gradient calculations with *g* functions and above are not possible.

 Adding a Basis Set into QUICK
 *****************************

 In addition to above basis sets, it is also possible to add a basis set into QUICK by yourself.
 In order to do so, you should download a basis set from `basis set exchange web page <https://www.basissetexchange.org/>`_ in *Gaussian* software format and save it into your *basis* folder.
-Then, you should link this basis set to QUICK by updating the *basis_sets* file inside the *basis* folder.
-The *basis_sets* file contains a table in the following format.
+Then, link this basis set to QUICK by updating the *basis_link* file inside the *basis* folder.
+The *basis_link* file contains a table in the following format.

 ::